Yesterday's Wife

-Yesterday's Wife is a 1923 American silent comedy-drama film directed by Edward LeSaint and starring Irene Rich, Eileen Percy, and Lottie Williams.
+Yesterday's Wife is a lost 1923 American silent comedy-drama film directed by Edward LeSaint and starring Irene Rich, Eileen Percy, and Lottie Williams.
+The film was released by the CBC Film Sales Corporation, which would later become Columbia Pictures.

 Plot

 As described in a film magazine review, following a mutual misunderstanding, a divorce decree parts Gilbert and Megan Armes.
 She becomes a companion to an old lady while Gilbert weds Viola, who is frivolous and a flirt.
 Megan and her former husband meet years later at a fashionable resort and find that they are still in love with each other.
 Viola is drowned in a boating accident.
-Megan and Gilbert re-marry.
+Megan and Gilbert remarry.